Which Countries Require CE Marking of Medical Devices?

 28 EU Member States with Competent Authorities

 The list below identifies the 28 members of the EU.
 The date in parenthesis is the year that each member joined the EU.
-All of these countries have competent authorities that regulate medical devices, and many of these countries have established Notified Bodies.
-Germany, Italy and the UK have the greatest number of Notified Bodies.
+These countries have competent authorities that regulate medical devices, and many of these countries have established Notified Bodies.
+Germany, Italy, and the UK have the most significant Notified Bodies.

 1. Austria (1995)